Stop Orbán's

 Democracy in Hungary is at risk of irreparable damage.
 The silencing of dissent threatens the integrity of the Hungarian 2026 parliamentary elections.
 The SPO is also investigating Transparency International Hungary and Atlatszo, the two main anti-corruption groups in the country.

-RECLAIM, together with other NGOs, is also urging the European Commission to request interim measures to the CJEU to suspend the SPO law and protect them.
+RECLAIM, together with other NGOs, urged the European Commission to request interim measures to the CJEU to suspend the SPO law.

 What's